Explore Pittsburgh

 planning your ride

-UPMC Health Plan PedalPGH returns to Allegheny Commons Park in 2024!
+PedalPGH returns to Allegheny Commons Park in 2026!
 Full details and parking information will be provided in the Digital Ride Guide to all registered participants.
-Riders should plan to arrive at the recommended time and location for their chosen route on Sunday, August 25th.
-The four routes, ranging from 10 to 62 miles, will be marked with cue signs, and digital navigation is available to all registered participants.
+Riders should plan to arrive at the recommended time and location for their chosen route on Sunday, August 30th.
+The routes, ranging from 10 to 50+ miles, will be marked with cue signs, and digital navigation is available to all registered participants.

 Riders must obey ALL traffic laws.
 Helmets are required for any participants under 18 and highly encouraged for everyone else.